Cuiabá: Geography

 Cuiabá borders the towns of Chapada dos Guimarães, Campo Verde, Santo Antônio do Leverger, Várzea Grande, Jangada and Acorizal.
 The city is an intersection of many major roads and waterways.
 However, on account of sand banks along the river, these waterways no longer support medium or large ships.

 The third most important airport of the Brazilian Mid-West region is located in Cuiabá, and the city is the centre of an important and productive agricultural region.
 It is famous throughout Brazil as one of the country's hottest cities, where temperatures are often above 40 °C (104 °F).

 In central Cuiabá, an obelisk marks the exact center of the South American continent, as calculated in 1909.
 However, more accurate measurements in the 1990s located the exact center about 45 km northeast of Cuiabá, near the town of Chapada dos Guimarães.

 The town sits in a transition zone between three of the most characteristic Brazilian ecosystems: Amazon, Cerrado and Pantanal.
-It is also close to the mountain range known as Chapada dos Guimarães (which blocks polar masses and causes the extremely hot weather).

-Cuiabá is also known as the Southern gate to the Amazon.
+It is also close to the mountain range known as Chapada dos Guimarães (which blocks polar masses and causes the extremely hot weather) and the city is also known as the Southern gate to the Amazon.

 The municipality contains 11% of the 3534 ha Rio da Casca Ecological Station, a strictly protected conservation unit created in 1994.

 Climate

 Under the Köppen climate classification, Cuiabá has a tropical savanna climate (Köppen: Aw).
 Cuiabá is famous for its searing heat, although temperatures in winter can sometimes drop to 10 C. This is atypical, caused by cold fronts coming in from the south, and may only last one or two consecutive days then returning to the usual heat.
 The climate is tropical and humid.
 Rainfall is concentrated from October to April, the mass of dry air over the center of Brazil inhibiting the rain formation from May to September.
-The cold fronts dissipates the heat associated with the smoke produced by fires lit on during the dry season.
+The cold fronts dissipates the heat associated with the smoke produced by fires during the dry season.
 The relative humidity drops to very low levels, sometimes below 15%, increasing cases of respiratory diseases.
 The average annual rainfall is 1351.1 mm, with maximum intensity from December to March.
 The mean maximum temperature reaches 34 C, but the absolute maximum can reach 40 °C in hotter months but is muffled on rainy days, when the maximum temperature is typically only 28 C. The average low in July, the coldest month is 16.6 C with wind chill of 10 C.